Sherwin-Williams vs Benjamin Moore: The Complete Comparison

 The Color Matching Question

 Can you take a BM color to an SW store (or vice versa)?
 Yes — both stores can spectrophotometer-match any physical chip.
 But a custom-matched color isn't the same as a formulated color.
 For the best result, find the brand's closest existing color using our cross-brand search, then sample both the original and the match.
+For a curated view, browse the full SW to BM conversion chart or the reverse BM to SW chart — both show the 50 closest cross-brand matches ranked by Delta E.

 Who Should Choose SW